monetamio/docs/en/framework/core/blockstrap-functions/README.md

 #### `$bs.include`(blockstrap, start, files, callback, dependency) <a name="bs_include" class="pull-right" href="#docs_home"><i class="glyphicon glyphicon-upload"></i>- back to top</a>

+This function is used to include multiple `files` and then perform the necessary `callback` function upon completion.

 <small><a href="#docs_home">- back to top</a></small>

 --------------------------------------------------------------------------------

 #### `$bs.initialize`() <a name="bs_initialize" class="pull-right" href="#docs_home"><i class="glyphicon glyphicon-upload"></i>- back to top</a>

+This function is used to initiate core upon first completing the necessary prerequisites.

 <small><a href="#docs_home">- back to top</a></small>